 services but does not have contractual responsibility for related development, integration, assembly or production for that system, that contractor is prohibited from competing either as a prime or subcontractor for a contract to supply that system.

 (2) Preparing specifications and work statements.
-With certain exceptions, a contractor who assists with, prepares, and/or furnishes a statement of work (SOW) and/or specifications for a government requirement may not compete for the subsequent award because this may give that contractor an unfair competitive advantage.
+With certain exceptions, a contractor who assists with, prepares, and/or furnishes contract specifications for a government requirement may not compete for the subsequent award because this may give that contractor an unfair competitive advantage.
 This includes, for example: requirements analysis, acquisition support, budget planning and management, business process reengineering, program planning and execution support, and independent technical management support.

 (4) Obtaining access to proprietary information.
 When a contractor requires proprietary information from others to perform on a Government contract and can use the leverage of the contract to obtain it, the contractor may gain an unfair competitive advantage unless restrictions are imposed.
 These restrictions protect the information and require companies to provide it

 when appropriate and necessary for contract performance.
-For example, services which, by their very nature, give the Contractor or Subcontractor access to extensive data about the contracts of other DISA contractors.
-Such an advantage could be perceived as an unfair by a competing contractor who is not given similar access to the same relevant information.
+For example, services which, by their very nature, give the contractor or subcontractor access to extensive data about the contracts of other DISA contractors.
+Such an advantage could be perceived as being unfair by a competing contractor who is not given similar access to the same relevant information.

 (S-91) A sample OCCI memorandum for record template can be found at https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=ko_organizational_conflict